For us, we have many varied capabilities and therefore varied

 chat, or posting to the message

-then an administrator would be the person to make the
+board.
+An administrator would be the person who would send

 Example: Bill requests contact